 Technology & Market Assessment

-The TREAT Technology and Market Assessment (TMA), is a multi-module evaluation instrument that helps innovators assess all aspects of commercializing their technology.
-Through this instrument, innovators are asked to quantify and challenge technical viability and market opportunity of their technology concept using both objective and subjective measures.
+The TREAT Commercialization Process Learning Modules are a multi-module evaluation instrument that helps innovators assess all aspects of commercializing their technology.
+From gathering and refining market requirements to designing and conducting the appropriate tests for verification that your technology works and performs as intended, these modules offer a self-guided and self-paced learning opportunity for innovators of all backgrounds.
+Encompassing business development, product evaluation, and technology development milestones, the learning modules provide guidelines, activities and resources to de-risk the commercialization of your innovation, using TREAT’s proven methodology.
 While designed to be primarily self-guided, TREAT advisors are always available to provide guidance and feedback when difficulties or questions arise.
 This method of facilitated discovery enables innovators to identify and capitalize on new technology opportunities while avoiding some of the pitfalls that are common in technology development.

-While the TMA doesn’t provide a dichotomous determination on a technology’s commercial viability – individuals must determine that for themselves based on personal financial goals and entrepreneurial desire – it does help answer the following crucial questions:
+While the Commercialization Process Learning Modules don’t provide a dichotomous determination on a technology’s commercial viability – individuals must determine that for themselves based on personal financial goals and entrepreneurial desire – it does help answer the following crucial questions:

-“Can I move forward from a technical, legal, and clinical effectiveness perspective?”
+“Can I move forward from a technical, legal, regulatory, and clinical effectiveness perspective?”

 “Should I move forward from a financial opportunity perspective?”